Towards Automated Identification of Violation Symptoms of Architecture Erosion: Discussion

 From the results of RQ1.2, we can see that the TextCNN classifier based on the \textit{fastText} pre-trained word embedding can perform better than other DL models.
 We thus emphasize that the \textit{fastText} pre-trained technique has a better capacity for training well-performed DL models; this also aligns with the finding in the work of Sesari \textit{et al}. \cite{Sesari2022pte}, that is, the \textit{fastText} pre-trained word embedding model has less bias compared to \textit{word2vec} and \textit{GloVe}.

 Besides, the results of RQ1.3 show that 200-dimensional pre-trained word embedding models outperform 100 and 300-dimensional models.
+The possible reason is that 200-dimensional embeddings strike a balance between expressiveness and robustness for our dataset size: lower-dimensional (100d) embeddings under-represent nuanced lexical patterns, whereas higher-dimensional (300d) embeddings introduce excess parameters, increasing the risk of overfitting.
 Our results are slightly different from previous studies (e.g., \cite{Ren2019nndSATD, Li2022SATD}) where the 300-dimensional word embedding model has better performance.
 One possible reason is that the previous studies only measured the average results of classifiers with different dimensional word embedding models, and the average results might be influenced by the individual results.
 Our results present and compare the classification performance of each ML/DL classifier, which could be more accurate.

 \begin{framed} {\textbf{Finding 2}: \textit{The 200-dimensional fastText pre-trained word embedding model can be used to train classifiers with better performance when conducting binary classification of violation symptoms from code review comments}.} \end{framed}